The Dancing Water, the Singing Apple, and the Speaking Bird: Portugal

 Brazilian folklorist Luís da Câmara Cascudo suggested that the tale type migrated to Portugal brought by the Arabs.

 Portuguese folklorist Teófilo Braga published a Portuguese tale from Airão-Minho with the title As cunhadas do rei ("The King's sisters-in-law"): the king, his cook and his butler walk through the streets in disguise to listen to the thoughts of the people.
-They pass by a verandah where three sisters are standing.
+They pass by a veranda where three sisters are standing.
 The three women notice the men and the elder recognizes the cook, wanting to marry him to eat the best fricassees; the middle one sees the butler and wants to marry him to get to drink the best liquors; the youngest sister wants to marry the king and bear him three boys with a golden star on the front.
 The youngest sister marries the king and bears him twin boys with the golden stars, and the next year a little girl with a golden star on the front.
 They are replaced for animals and cast in the water, but are saved by a miller.
 Years later, their aunts send them for a parrot from a garden, for the tree that drips blood and the "water of a thousand springs".
 The Virgin Mary appears to instruct the sister on how to get a branch from tree and a jug of the water, and how to rescue her brothers from petrification.